Here you can find information concerning your submissions and conference registration:

 : Submissions here should include the thesis as PDF-file, an extended abstract (limited to 7000 characters (including spaces)), a cover letter written by the contestant with details on affiliation, degree programme, supervisors, graduation date and thesis grade, together with an agreement to present the results at the GOR conference.
 While the thesis itself might be in German all other submitted material has to be in English.

-If your abstract has been accepted for the GOR conference, these are the things you have to do until spring 2022:
+If your abstract has been accepted for the GOR conference, these are the things you have to do until 15 January 2024:

 The abstract that you have submitted will appear in the exact same format in the abstracts reader.
 For this reason we kindly ask you to check your abstract and your personal details for the conference print-outs in the GOR 24 ConfTool.
 Please keep in mind that you are responsible for the accuracy of your abstract in form and content.